shelddin/MindControlNao/README.md

 # Mind Controlled Nao-Robot

 ## Description
 This is a ROS package to control the nao robot using facial expressions by integrating the Emotiv Epoc+ EEG sensor.
-Its easy to use, just build in your catkin workspace and download the dependencies and you ready to go :)
+It is easy to use, just build in your catkin workspace and download the dependencies and you ready to go :)

 ## Dependencies
 these are the two python libraries that you should install before using this package, other libraries used in the package are already installed with the regular python installation